ByteFoundryAU/awesome-bytefoundry/expanding-raid-using-arecacli.md

 <pre># ./arecacli
 # set password=0000
 </pre>
+All commands hereafter are refering to commands within the arecacli prompt.

 Now type `rsf info` and check that your raid array is *healthy*, that is that the *State* is *Normal*.
 Then check that the new disk is present with `disk info`.
 If your raid array isn't optimal and the new disk isn't present... well go fix it :) The new disk should have a *Usage* of *Free*.

 ## Step 2